cu-mkp/m-k-manuscript-data/_texts/p-109r_tl.md

 ## Molding <span class="al">snakes</span>

-When you get them for molding, if it is possible, do not remove their teeth if you <span class="x">think you might</span> want to keep them, because having had their teeth removed, it hurts their gums and mouths, and they can no longer eat.
+When you get them for molding, if it is possible, do not remove their teeth if you <span class="x">think you might</span> want to keep them, because having had their teeth removed, it hurts their gums & mouths, & they can no longer eat.
 You can keep <span class="x">the snakes</span> in a barrel full of <span class="m">bran</span> or even better of <span class="m">earth</span>, in a cool place, or in a <span class="m">glass</span> bottle.
 And give them some live frog or other live animal because they do not eat anything <span class="sup">that is</span> dead.
 Also I have noticed that

 *[continued]*